libp2p/specs/autonat/README.md

 `ResponseStatus` `E_DIAL_ERROR`.
 If at least one of the dials complete successfully, it sends a `DialResponse` with the `ResponseStatus` `OK`.
 It SHOULD include the address it successfully dialed in its response.

+The initiator uses the responses obtained from multiple peers to determine its NAT status.
+If more than 3 peers report a successfully dialed address, the node SHOULD assume that it is not located behind a NAT and publicly accessible.
+On the other hand, if more than 3 peers report unsuccessful dials, the node SHOULD assume that it is not publicly accessible.
+Nodes are encouraged to periodically re-check their status, especially after changing their set of addresses they're listening on.

+## RPC messages

+Messages are exchanged by:

+1. Opening a new stream.
+2. Sending the RPC request message.
+3. Listening for the RPC response message.

+All RPC messages sent over a stream are prefixed with the message length in bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].

 ```proto
 syntax = "proto2";